147 or 147:1-7

 to mean the whole land.
 For some comments on the historical reliability

-of the opening chapters of the Gospel of Luke, send the messages
+of the opening chapters of the Gospel of Luke, go to the following URLs:

 by James Kiefer